The Complete Guide to Finding the Healthiest Granola in 2025

 Product-Specific Solutions:

-• Original: Perfect balance of 8g protein and 6g fiber for sustained energy
+• Original: Balanced nutrition with 5.3g protein and 4g fiber for sustained energy

 • With Fruit: Same superior nutrition plus antioxidant-rich freeze-dried fruit